gkbichara/Stock-Market-Predictor/README.md

 ## Features
 - Scrapes and preprocesses historical stock data for analysis.
 - Implements machine learning models to predict stock prices.
-- Evaluates model performance using metrics such as accuracy, R-squared, and mean squared error.
+- Evaluates model performance using metrics such as accuracy and precision
 - Data cleaning, normalization, and feature engineering to optimize model accuracy.

 ## Tech Stack